-- Students must always respect and cooperate with teachers. - Students must be on time to classes. - Student must be prepared with the necessary materials needed for each class.
-(See Class Materials.) - Students must have a mental attitude that indicates a readiness to learn. - Any communication that disrupts the class or distracts students from learning is unacceptable. - Personal grooming is not permitted during class. - Students leaving class must have a pass in their possession. - Food and beverages in the classroom are allowed only at the discretion of the teacher.
+- Students must always respect and cooperate with teachers. - Students must be on time to classes. - Students must be prepared with the necessary materials needed for each class.
+(See Class Materials.)

-- Water may be brought into the classroom.
-Students may not be in classrooms or offices unless a teacher or staff member is present. - The teacher's desk and personal property must be left untouched and undisturbed by students.
+- Students must have a mental attitude that indicates a readiness to learn. - Any communication that disrupts the class or distracts students from learning is unacceptable. - Personal grooming is not permitted during class. - Students leaving class must have a pass in their possession. - Food and beverages in the classroom are not allowed. - Water may be brought into the classroom. - Students may not be in classrooms or offices unless a teacher or staff member is present. - The teacher's desk and personal property must be left untouched and undisturbed by students.